-We're all used to the idea that we should use only methods that classes declare public, avoiding use of protected and private methods since these may change at any time.
-In other words, we usually code to the public interface, and try not to depend on how the class is implemented.
-It keeps our code clean and means that when the internals of the class change we don't need to change the clients of that class.
+We all know the drill: only call methods a class declares public, leave protected and private methods alone, because they can change at any time.
+In other words, code to the public interface and don't depend on implementation details.
+It keeps our code clean and means that when the internals of a class change, its clients don't have to.

-Here's an example Book class from a hypothetical book store application.
+Here's a Book class from a hypothetical bookstore application.
 Books have titles and authors.
-They are published at a certain date, but their publication date can change if for example the author fails to deliver their manuscript on time or editing takes longer than expected.
-Titles can change, authors won't.
+They have a publication date that can change — maybe the author misses a deadline, or editing runs long.
+Titles can change too, but authors won't.

 class Book